 The average age for retirement has risen from 62 to 64 for men and 60 to 62 for women, causing many Americans to work longer or pick up a part-time job in retirement to supplement their income.
-An American right now, age 30, making 60,000 dollars a year, will need almost two million dollars in savings to be ready to retire.
-Which to many seems impossible.
-But it can all be achieved by starting to take advantage of some of the tremendous automatic features built into retirement plans designed to help you save.
+A 30-year-old American making $60,000 a year will need almost $2 million in savings to be ready to retire – which may seem impossible to many of us.
+But it can feel more achievable when you start to take advantage of some of the tremendous automatic features built into retirement plans designed to help you save.

 Benefits of Compounding

 The goal of all automatic features is to use the concept of compounding to your advantage and allow your money to work for you.
 The more money in your account, the more it will grow with time.
 Compounding interest is when your account’s earnings are reinvested to generate additional earnings over time.
 The benefit of compounding is that the account will grow from both the initial investment and the additional earnings being reinvested.

 Below is a graph that illustrates the advantage of compound interest and how it can be much greater than simple interest.
 You may lose out on significant potential earnings by only gaining interest from your initial investment.

 Whether through your initial investment or your compounding interest, the more you take advantage of automatic features, the more you will be set up for success in retirement.